diegnghtmr/integrales-dobles/README.md

     ```
     This should open the GUI window where you can interact with the calculator.

-## 🖼️ Screenshots (Coming Soon!)

-*(Here you could add some screenshots of the application in action to make the README even more attractive.
-For example: the main interface, a surface plot, a partition plot).*

 ## 🧠 How It Works

 The core of the calculation lies in the `calcular_volumen_riemann` function.
 This function takes the mathematical function f(x,y), the integration limits, and the number of partitions (nx, ny) as input.
 It then divides the integration region into nx * ny rectangles.